Special Issue: Sensing and Feeling

 Collection: Visual Attention

 This Collection of Scientific Reports focuses on cognitive and neural processes underlying visual attention and its associated disorders.
 Our visual environment typically contains more information that can be effectively processed by our visual system at any one time.
 Visual attention refers to the cognitive processes that allow us to select the information that is most relevant to ongoing behaviour and filter out distracting information.
 Visual attention, or lack thereof, has a major impact on all everyday tasks where actions critically depend on perceived visual information from the environment (e.g., crossing the road, driving, and reading).
 The Collection welcomes original research articles from the areas of Psychology and Neuroscience.
-The Guest Editors are Geoffrey Ghose, Hirohito Kondo, and Chiara Della Libera.
+Guest Editors are Geoffrey Ghose, Hirohito Kondo, and Chiara Della Libera.

-Submission Deadline: 20 March 2024
+Submission Deadline: 20 March 2024 (Closed)

 Lecure in October 2022